vibinabraham/jwcas/README.md

 # CAS-CI with Jordon Wigner Transformation

-Requires pyscf (or psi4) to get the integrals.
+Requires pyscf to get the integrals.